gregbuchholz/threads/README.md

 This is a simple Rust program to see if we can't get threads working with the

 `wasm32-unknown-emscripten` compiler target.
-This is currently failing with an error from `wasm-ld` complaining about:

-    wasm-ld: error: /home/greg/rust-examples/threads/target/wasm32-unknown-emscripten/release/deps/libstd-c3ef1d33e4a2152f.rlib(std-c3ef1d33e4a2152f.std.ac802b8c-cgu.13.rcgu.o): relocation R_WASM_MEMORY_ADDR_TLS_SLEB cannot be used against non-TLS symbol `std::io::stdio::OUTPUT_CAPTURE::__getit::__KEY::h776cf75763f0fad1`

-...this is the same error message with emscripten 2.0.34 and 3.0.0.
+This is currently failing with an error from `wasm-ld` complaining about `relocation R_WASM_MEMORY_ADDR_TLS_SLEB cannot be used against non-TLS symbol 'std::io::stdio::OUTPUT_CAPTURE::__getit::__KEY::h776cf75763f0fad1'` being the interesting part.
+This is the same error message with emscripten 2.0.34 and 3.0.0.
 In order to get this far, I've used a nightly Rust build to enable recompliation of `std` with `target-feature=+atomics,+bulk-memory`.
 The cargo invocation is:

     cargo build --target=wasm32-unknown-emscripten --release -Z build-std=panic_abort,std